Marcus Wallenberg Sr: Other businesses

 Wallenberg, who was widely used for committee assignments in banking legislation and related matters, was from 1917 a member of the Trade Council (Handelsrådet).
 During World War I, he was repeatedly called upon to bring about trade agreements with England and its allies.
 He was thus a member of the Swedish negotiating delegation, which in the autumn of 1916 was sent to London.
 After the settlement agreement, which this delegation brought home to Sweden in February 1917, was not approved by the Hammarskjöld Cabinet, Wallenberg was sent back to London the same year in November by the Edén-Hellner Cabinet as a member of a new negotiating delegation.
 The agreements, which were now signed on 29 May 1918 with England, France, the United States and Italy and which assured Sweden of the supply of food and other necessities against the leasing of tonnage to the Triple Entente, and the restriction of exports to the Central Powers, were primarily Wallenberg's work.
 In the winter of 1919, Wallenberg had to monitor Sweden's interests in financial matters on behalf of the Swedish government during the Paris Peace Conference and in 1920 was Sweden's representative at the Brussels Finance Conference.

 In 1920 he became a member of the League of Nations' newly established Financial Committee, of which he was chairman from 1921 to 1922.
 In 1921, Wallenberg founded the Swedish Taxpayers' Association.
 Wallenberg participated in leading positions in the implementation of the Dawes Plan, and was the sole permanent arbitrator in disputes concerning the interpretation and application of the law, the financial burden on German industry and was a member of the permanent arbitration tribunal for disputes concerning the Dawes Plan application.

 Personal life

-Wallenberg married Gertrud Amalia Hagdahl on 19 August 1890.
+On 19 August 1890, Wallenberg married Gertrud Amalia Hagdahl (1864–1959), the daughter of Charles Emil Hagdahl and Emilia Gylling on 19 August 1890.
 The couple had two sons and four daughters; Sonja (1891–1970), Jacob (1892–1980), Andrea (1894–1980), Gertrud (1895–1983), Marcus (1899–1982) and Ebba (1896–1960).

 Marcus raised both his sons in a systematic way to prepare them for a career in the family bank.
-A successful upbringing considering both sons served as CEO of the bank.
+A successful upbringing considering both sons were CEOs of the bank.
 In 1960, Jacob Wallenberg founded the Marcus and Amalia Wallenberg Foundation in memory of his parents.